 - Open Access

-Revised manuscript R2, clean version are serum levels of 25-hydroxy vitamin D reduced following orchiectomy in testicular cancer patients?
+Are serum levels of 25-hydroxy vitamin D reduced following orchiectomy in testicular cancer patients?

 Basic and Clinical Andrology volume 31, Article number: 14 (2021)

 The testis represents one place where the progenitor of vitamin D is converted into its active form.
 Loss of one testis was suggested to result in reduced vitamin D serum levels.
 Vitamin D deficiency would represent a significant health problem in the long-term course of patients with testicular germ cell tumors (GCTs) since most of them survive.
 The purpose of this study was to look to the serum 25(OH)-Vitamin D (25OHD) levels in patients with GCTs before and after orchiectomy.
 A total of 177 GCT patients underwent measurements of serum 25OHD levels, thereof 83 with preoperative measurements and 94 with measurements at six particular time-points from immediate postoperatively to >24 months.
 Longitudinal assessments of 25OHD serum levels were performed in individual patients with repeated measurements.
 A second analysis involved patient cohorts with measurements at six postoperative time-points.
 Serum levels of patients were also compared with 2 control groups, one consisting of 84 patients with non-neoplastic testicular diseases and another with 237 patients with non-neoplastic urologic diseases.
 We also looked to associations of 25OHD levels with levels of testosterone, follicle stimulating hormone (FSH), age, histology of GCT and season.
 Descriptive statistical methods were employed to compare groups and to analyze changes over time.